syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 ## Enable password visibility toggle for password editor
-Password toggle visibility in floating label layout is used to show or hide the visibility of characters in the dataform password editor.
-You can enable this toggle by setting the `EnablePasswordVisibilityToggle` property to true in `DataFormItem`.
-The default value of `EnablePasswordVisibilityToggle` is `true`.
+Password toggle visibility in a floating label layout is used to show or hide the visibility of characters in the dataform password editor.
+Enable this toggle by setting the `EnablePasswordVisibilityToggle` property to true in the `DataFormItem`.
+The default value of the `EnablePasswordVisibilityToggle` is `true`.

 {% tabs %}
 {% highlight XAML %}